markCwatson/toyos/README.md

 - **Virtual Memory with Paging:** Implements paging to manage memory, providing virtual memory support.
 - **Virtual Filesystem (VFS):** An abstraction layer for file system operations, allowing different filesystem types to be used seamlessly.
 - **FAT16 Filesystem:** Supports reading and writing files using the FAT16 format.
 Writing in append mode is under development.
-- **Simple Terminal:** A basic terminal interface for user interaction, currently under development.
+- **Interactive Shell:** A user-friendly command-line interface to interact with the OS.
 - **Simple Test Framework:** A basic test framework for functional testing, currently under development.
 - **Multi-threading:** Support for concurrent execution of processes, enabling more complex and efficient program execution.
 - **User-Level Programs:** Support for running user programs, expanding the OS's functionality beyond system-level operations.
-- **Interactive Shell:** A user-friendly command-line interface to interact with the OS.
 - **Loading ELF files at runtime:** The ability to dynamically load shared libraries and user programs at runtime.

 ### Building